Theory of the relationship between the UML class diagram and code¶

 };

 III.
-Aggregation (inclusion, part-part relationship)¶
+Aggregation (containment, part-Whole relationship)¶

-Meaning: the Window
+Its meaning: the Window

 class depends on the Graphics

 class.
-That is, if the Graphics
+In other words, if the Graphics

 operation of the Window